-Taking a moment out from singing along to ‘Arbeit neun bis füenf,’ a feisty German language version of Dolly Parton’s 1981 hit about the forty hour working week, Otto Neuman was perplexed by a news item, referencing his musical tastes.
+Taking a moment out from singing along to ‘Arbeit neun bis füenf,’ a feisty German language version of Dolly Parton’s 1981 hit about the forty hour working week, Otto Neuman was perplexed by a news item, appearing to reference his own musical tastes.

-“Arschlöcher,” Otto muttered under his breath, as he drove away from the lights until one of them at last, was able to speak for all of them.
+“Arschlöcher,” Otto muttered under his breath, as he drove away from the lights until at last, one of them was able to speak for all.

-“Play ‘Achy Breaky Heart’ in German again,” he gasped, causing another avalanche of wheezy guffaws and high pitched giggling, “that one always kills me?”
+“Play ‘Achy Breaky Heart’ in German again,” he wheezed, “That one always kills me!”